Probing Modified Gravity with Integrated Sachs-Wolfe CMB and Galaxy Cross-correlations: Introduction

 There have been many dark energy models proposed so far designed to improve the aforementioned problems in $\Lambda$CDM (see e.g., \cite{bull_short/etal:2016,Valentino/etal:2021,Schoneberg/etal:2021} for reviews).
 One simple extension is to consider time variations in the dark energy equation of state.
 For instance, the quintessence scenario based on a scalar field slowly rolling on a nearly flat potential gives rise to time variation of $w_{\rm DE}$ in the region $w_{\rm DE}>-1$ \cite{Copeland:2006wr,Martin:2008qp,Tsujikawa:2013}.
 However, there has been no strong statistical evidence that quintessence models are observationally favored over $\Lambda$CDM \cite{Chiba:2012cb,Durrive:2018quo}.
+Moreover, it has been shown that the quintessence parameter space $w_{\rm DE}>-1$ is expected to prefer a lower value of $H_0$ meaning it would worsen the Hubble tension (See e.g. Ref. \cite{Banerjee/etal:2021}).

 Alternatively, one can consider cosmological models that exhibit deviations from GR on scales relevant to the present-day cosmic acceleration.
 From Lovelock's theorem~\cite{Lovelock:1971yv,Lovelock:1972vz}, any infrared departure from GR should include new degrees of freedom (DOFs).
 The new DOFs can be a scalar field, a vector field, or a massive graviton.
 Among them, the scalar field is the simplest example that is compatible with the cosmological dynamics of the homogeneous and isotropic background.
-In so-called scalar-tensor theories where the scalar field is coupled to gravity through nonminimal and derivative couplings, there have been numerous attempts for constructing viable modified gravity (MG) models of late-time cosmic acceleration \cite{Joyce:2014kja,Lue:2004rj,Copeland:2006wr,Silvestri:2009hh,Nojiri:2010wj,Tsujikawa:2010zza,Capozziello:2011et,Clifton:2011jh,Bamba:2012cp,Koyama:2015vza,Avelino:2016lpj,Joyce:2016vqv,Nojiri:2017ncd,Kase:2018iwp,Ferreira:2019xrr,Kobayashi:2019hrl,Frusciante:2019xia,CANTATA:2021ktz}.
+In so-called scalar-tensor theories where the scalar field is coupled to gravity through nonminimal and derivative couplings, there have been numerous attempts for constructing viable modified gravity (MG) models of late-time cosmic acceleration \cite{Boisseau:2000pr,Lue:2004rj,Copeland:2006wr,Silvestri:2009hh,Nojiri:2010wj,Tsujikawa:2010zza,Capozziello:2011et,Clifton:2011jh,Bamba:2012cp,Joyce:2014kja,Koyama:2015vza,Avelino:2016lpj,Joyce:2016vqv,Nojiri:2017ncd,Kase:2018iwp,Ferreira:2019xrr,Kobayashi:2019hrl,Frusciante:2019xia,CANTATA:2021ktz}.
 Unlike quintessence, it is possible to realize the phantom dark energy equation of state ($w_{\rm DE}<-1$) without having ghosts.
 Many of such models belong to a framework of Horndeski theories \cite{Horndeski:1974wa} in which the Lagrangian is constructed to include the gravitational and scalar-field equations of motion up to second-order derivatives (see also Refs.~\cite{Deffayet:2011gz,Kobayashi:2011nu,Charmousis:2011bf}).

 After the gravitational-wave event GW170817 \cite{LIGOScientific:2017vwq}, the speed of gravitational waves $c_t$ is constrained to be very close to that of light $c$.
 The Lagrangian of Horndeski theories realizing $c_t=c$ is restricted to be of the form $L=G_2(\phi,X)+G_3(\phi, X)\square \phi+G_4(\phi)R$ \cite{Kobayashi:2011nu,DeFelice:2011bh}, where $R$ is the Ricci scalar, $G_4$ is a function of the scalar field $\phi$, and $G_2$ and $G_3$ depend on $\phi$ as well as $X=\nabla^{\mu}\phi \nabla_{\mu}\phi$ (with $\nabla^{\mu}$ being the covariant derivative operator).
 Even in this subclass of Horndeski theories, there are several models of dark energy showing a better fit to the SNIa, CMB, and BAO data in comparison to $\Lambda$CDM.